 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

 includes a number of ways that you can decrease your risk for a stroke.
 Talk to your healthcare provider about your risk for stroke.
-Create a plan with him to decrease your risk.
+Create a plan with him or her to decrease your risk.

 Know your risk factors: